 Jo de PearLondonJo de Pear is a British printmaker based in London.
 She is known for her expertise in etching, lithography, collagraphy and silkscreen printing.
 Recent works have been focused on the cyanotype process using UV light from the Caribbean sun.
-She has been exhibited across the United Kingdom from the Mall Galleries to The Barbican and the Scottish National Gallery.
-Recent press includes Collins & Brown as well as The Instant Printmaker and Hybrid Prints.
-Jo’s work is held by impressive collections such as The British Museum and the prints and drawings collection of the Victoria & Albert Museum.
-Follow her on Instagram @jo_de_pear.
+She has been exhibited across the United Kingdom from The Barbican and the Scottish National Gallery.
+Several of Jo’s botanical compositions are in the permanent collections of esteemed institutions like the British Museum and the Victoria & Albert Museum.

 This ephemeral series from printmaker, Jo de Pear focuses on the cyanotype process using the strong UV light of the Caribbean sun on the island of Antigua.
 Armed with secateurs, she forages the island for a diversity of fauna and flora to adorn her creations such as this beautiful sea fan washed up on the shores of this tropical island.